vuw-research-computing/raapoi-docs/docs/examples.md

  * 1 gig of memory.
  * a max runtime of 10 min

-If your job uses more memory or time than requested, slurm will immediately kill it.
+If your job uses more memory or time than requested, Slurm will immediately kill it.
 If you use more CPU's than requested - your job will keep running, but your "cpus" will be shared bewteen the CPUs you actually requested.
 So if your job tried to use 10 CPUs but you only asked for one, it'll run extremely slowly - don't do this.

 Our ```submit.sh``` script also names our job ```bash_test``` this is what the job will show up as in squeue.
 We ask for things printed out on the terminal to go to two seperate files.
 Normal, non error, things that would be printed out on the terminal will be put into the text file ```bash_test.out```.
 Errors will be printed into the text file ```bash_test.err```